Introduction

 optimistic estimate is it will rise from 1% to be 25% of all book sales

-in 4 years, the reality is it will probably only rise from 1% to
+over 4 years, the average estimate is it will probably only rise from

 between 5 to

 15%.
-While significant, it is clear ebooks are not going to replace
+While significant, it is clear ebooks are not going to completely

-most printed books in the near future.
-With current ebook sales of 1%
+replace printed books.
+With current ebook sales of

-it also explains why most publishers cannot make a profit from current
+it also explains why most publishers cannot make a profit from ebook

 sales.
 Those who want ebooks make a lot of noise on the web but the